joselgarza/ePortfolio/index.md

 The original artifact for this enhancement was the backend portion of the Travlr Trip Listings MEAN stack app, created during CS465 (July–August 2025).</p>

 <p><strong>Justification for Enhancements:</strong><br>
 The original application lacked search functionality and had limited support for flexible queries.
 This enhancement introduced a full-stack search feature that allows users to locate trips based on destination, tags, or description.
-I implemented fuzzy matching using MongoDB’s <code>$text</code> and <code>$regex</code> operators, added pagination with <code>skip</code> and <code>limit</code>, and incorporated a hash map-based caching layer to store frequent search terms and reduce redundant queries.</p>
+I implemented fuzzy matching using MongoDB’s <code>$text</code> and <code>$regex</code> operators as well as added pagination with <code>skip</code> and <code>limit</code> parameters.</p>

 <p><strong>Reflection on the Enhancement Process:</strong><br>
-This enhancement gave me the opportunity to apply algorithmic principles and data structure design in a real-world context.
-One challenge was balancing strict validation with flexible search input.
-I refined regex logic to support partial matches while maintaining input integrity.
-Testing edge cases helped ensure consistent behavior across different query formats.</p>
+Enhancing this artifact taught me how to sequence backend and frontend improvements for  clarity.
+I began by designing the search endpoint, then layered in full-text and fuzzy logic, followed by pagination and frontend integration.
+I faced challenges with JSON parsing errors, proxy misrouting, and variable scoping in the backend.
+These issues required methodical debugging and reinforced the importance of clear response formatting and defensive coding.</p>

+<p>One key lesson was the importance of narratable fallback logic.
+When MongoDB’s <code>$text</code> search failed to match typos like “daweson,” the fuzzy fallback ensured that users still received relevant results.
+This layered approach reflects my ability to anticipate edge cases and design resilient systems.</p>

+<p>I also learned to manage verbosity in backend logging.
+During testing, I logged entire result sets to the console, which became overwhelming.
+I refined this by summarizing result counts and search terms, maintaining traceability without sacrificing clarity.
+Through this process, I strengthened my ability to plan enhancements strategically, troubleshoot full-stack issues methodically, and narrate technical decisions.</p>

-<p>Instructor feedback encouraged me to narrate the search logic clearly and validate the caching strategy.
-This enhancement aligns with the <strong>Algorithms & Data Structures</strong> outcome through recursive logic, regex refinement, and search optimization.
+<p>This enhancement aligns with the <strong>Algorithms & Data Structures</strong> outcome through recursive logic, regex refinement, and search optimization.
 It also supports <strong>Security</strong> and <strong>Software Engineering</strong> by enforcing input validation and improving backend resilience.</p>

 </details>
 <br>